MarcusEaton/enigma/README.md

 Run the executable ($ ./enigmaservice)

 Set the machine by hitting the POST "set" method (http://localhost:8080/set).
-The request will need to provide a setting object in the body, like the one defined in examplesettings.json
+The request will need to provide a setting object in the body, like the one defined in examplesettings.json (those used on 31st October 1944).

 Encrypt a message by hitting the POST "encrypt" method (http://localhost:8080/encrypt).
 The request should contain the message in the body ALL IN CAPS (spaces will be ignored).
 The encrpt method will return the cipher text.